etheleon/readSim/example/readSim.0102.chooseContigsXScaffolds.md

 ```

 ## Introduction
-For genera without terminal taxa having completed genomes,
+For genera without leaf taxa (with completed genome),
-we select a child taxon based on the (1) presence of WGS records and (2) its total sequence length.
+we select a viable leaf taxon based on (1) availability of of WGS records and (2) its total sequence length.
-Henceforth, We refer to these child taxa as *leaf taxa*

 ## Exploratory analysis